-Will Sturman, aka “dog mod” (personal blog dog-of-ulthar)
+Will Sturman, aka “dog mod” (@dog-of-ulthar on tumblr)

-I started listening to filk on YouTube when I was in high school.
-I’m not exactly sure how it began, but I think it heavily involved “Hey There Cthulhu.”
-Now I’m a senior in college, majoring in music, and somehow I got my professors to let me do my thesis on filk.
+I got into filk because in high school I was the sort of person who would just search “Lovecraft” on YouTube to see what I would get, and what I got was “Hey There Cthulhu.”
+Then, in college, I somehow got my professors to let me write my thesis on filk.
 As soon as I started researching, I started having so many things I needed to tell people.
 Then I attended my first filk convention, OVFF 30, and realized two things.
 First, the community is as friendly and welcoming as everything I had read predicted.
 Second, they’re desperate for new blood and having trouble reaching the new generation of nerddom.
 That’s why this blog happened.

 There are a few reasons I’ve come to love filk so much.
 First, I’m an abject nerd and an emotional junkie; I like to listen to sad songs about space and cry (I highly recommend “Darkness” by Julia Ecklar).
 Second, I’m a classically trained oboist.
 I’ve gotten tired of living in a musical tradition based on competition and auditions.
 You practice for weeks, months, years, you get a ten-minute tryout slot, and more often than not you never see a stage.
 Filk is different.
 The community will take any contribution, no matter how tentative, clumsy, or small.
-They’ll listen to your clumsy first attempt at lyrics, give you a crash course in accordion technique.
+They’ll listen to your shaky first attempt at lyrics, give you a crash course in accordion technique.
+When you’re too nervous to sing above a whisper, they lean in to listen instead of turning away.
 Whether you’re writing songs, performing songs, singing harmony, or just clapping along, you matter.
 I just want people to know a community like this exists.

-Nat Elster, aka “brain mod” (personal blog axonsandsynapses)
+Nat Elster, aka “brain mod” (@axonsandsynapses on tumblr)

-Partner of the dog mod and webmaster of the WordPress site.
+Partner of the dog mod and webmaster of our WordPress mirror site.
 I was made a mod because I’m an archivist at heart and felt a compulsive need to standardize the tagging system.